CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

   technologies JEE and DOTNET as well.<u>Has no effect if `Rescan` is checked</u>.
 * *Enable Data Safety Investigation*: Enables the data safety investigation objective for the version.
 * *Module Generation Type*: How the module generation will be handled by AIP Console.
+Either "Preserve Configured" ( default), or '"Full Content", "
-Either "Full Content" (default), " Analysis Unit module" or "Technology Module".
+  Analysis Unit module" or "Technology Module".
+  * **NOTE** Use Preserve Configured option to keep your existing module generation type unchanged.

 Under `Advanced Settings` you will find the following parameters :